-Rajani Palme Dutt, the son of an Indian doctor and a Swedish mother, was born in 1896.
+Rajani Palme Dutt, the son of an Indian doctor and a Swedish mother, was born on 19th June, 1896.
 Dutt was brought up in Cambridge and educated at The Perse School before winning a place at Balliol College, Oxford.

 Dutt was opposed to Britain's involvement in the First World War.
 Over 3,000,000 men volunteered to serve in the British Armed Forces during the first two years of the war.
 Due to heavy losses at the Western Front the government decided in 1916 to introduce conscription (compulsory enrollment).